-Each entry should be accompanied by an A1 poster that is capable of being mounted on a wall as part of the Schools Poultry display.
-The design and content on your poster will be at your discretion but must be neat and presentable.
+Each entry should be accompanied by an A1 poster (594 x 841 mm) that is capable of being mounted on a wall as part of the Schools Poultry display.
+The design and content on your poster will be at your discretion but must be neat and presentable and should be the work of the students with minimal adult assistance.

-Melbourne Royal® suggest that your poster should identify the school/team and present results on the following:
+Melbourne Royal suggest that your poster should identify the school/team and present results on the following:

 - Chicken survivability

-- · Weight gain
+- Weight gain

 - Any special experiences or observations

-- · Number of eggs laid - Feed intake (measurements in grams)
+- Number of eggs laid - Feed intake (measurements in grams)